Drifterdnl/drifterdnl.github.io/resume.md

 When I am working on projects I take factors into account such as budget, requirements and time.
 Re-usable code is high on my priority list within those boundaries.
 I feel responsible to deliver the best possible product a client can have.
 I am not scared of direct contact with the client by phone, email or a meeting.
 Every project is an opportunity for me to improve my knowledge and that of the organization.
 I am known for my undeniable focus and loyalty towards the organisation.

 As a developer I do not code without **git**.
 My favorite development environment is on MacOS with VS Code and iTerm2.
-My preferred browser is FireFox and I enjoy tools such as BrowserStack and Litmus.
+As my browser I prefer FireFox and I enjoy tools such as BrowserStack and Litmus.
 I’m a big fan of Bootstrap 5 and Webpack.

 With a creative webdesigner and a passionate back-end developer by my side I can make anything possible.